 UK-Ireland step up plans to launch joint bid to host 2030 World Cup

+UK and Ireland step up plans to launch a joint 2030 World Cup bid

 The English FA, which has been leading a feasibility study, presented the findings to other associations at a meeting before the Euro 2020 draw on Saturday.